HOTEL ON THE PARK

 Dining out

-If you fancy a night on the town you can’t go wrong with Le Champignon Sauvage, a boldly decorated restaurant with a list of accolades almost as long as its menu.
+If you fancy a night on the town you can’t go wrong with Le Champignon Sauvage, a boldly decorated Cheltenham restaurant with a list of accolades almost as long as its menu.

 Where?